Bolivia Adventure

 Weather: Participants must be prepared for a temperature range from 20°F to 70°F. Even if we are not traveling during the rainy season, participants must be designed for rainy and especially windy weather conditions.

-Transportation: included in the Tour’s price except for the flights to and from Bolivia, flight from Uyuni to La Paz, and all transfers to and from airports.
+Transportation: Included in the tour price except for the flights to and from Bolivia, flights from Uyuni to La Paz, and all transfers to and from airports.

-Lodging: hotels, hostels, simple refugees, and camping in tents are included in the Tour’s price.
+Lodging: The Tour’s price includes hotels, hostels, and simple refugees.
 See the pictures at the bottom of this page, which represent how this simple lodging looks.

 How to Adjust to Altitude: — read the article at the bottom of this page.
 In two words: you must start taking ACETAZOLAMIDE 250 mg (or 2×125 mg pills) 3 days before that trip and every day in Bolivia.